J-O-B/portfolio/README.md

     within this Readme file.

 ### <ins>**_User Stories_**</ins>
-Being **one of**, if not **the most** important features of development is understanding firstly _who_ the user is & then _what_ the user wants.
-In this case the user is likely a recruiter, who is viewing this page looking for further information about a potential job applicant.
-With that in mind I have added some relevent user stories below.

 Being a personal portfolio the following user stories specific to this project are:
 * **As a user I want to:** *Know who John is?*